allthingslinux/tux/docs/content/user/modules/snippets/snippets.md

 $snippets python
 ```

-## Response
+## Response Format

 When executed, Tux returns a paginated embed showing:

-- **Snippet Name:** The unique identifier for the snippet.
+- **Snippet name** - The unique identifier for the snippet
-- **Usage Count:** How many times the snippet has been invoked.
+- **Usage count** - How many times the snippet has been invoked
-- **Status Indicators:**
+- **Status indicators:**
-  - 🔒 - Indicates the snippet is locked.
+  - 🔒 - Indicates the snippet is locked (only moderators can edit)
-  - → - Indicates the snippet is an alias.
+  - → - Indicates the snippet is an alias pointing to another snippet

 ## Behavior Notes

-- **Sorting:** Snippets are sorted by their usage count in descending order, showing the most popular snippets first.
+- **Sorting:** Snippets are sorted by usage count in descending order, showing the most popular snippets first
-- **Pagination:** Use the interactive buttons to navigate through 30 snippets per page.
+- **Pagination:** Use the interactive navigation buttons to browse through multiple pages (30 snippets per page)
+- **Search:** When you provide a search query, results are filtered by snippet name or content (case-insensitive)
+- **Empty results:** If no snippets match your search or none exist, you'll see an appropriate message

 ## Related Commands